SteeltoeOSS/Documentation/api/v4/initializr/initializr-service.md

-# InitializrApi
+# InitializrService

-The _InitializrApi_ provides 4 REST/HTTP endpoints:
+The _InitializrService_ provides 4 REST/HTTP endpoints:

 * `api/`
 * `api/about`